SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_integration_final_assessment.md

 ## Executive Summary

-The ChemML external model integration framework has been successfully demonstrated through the complete integration of the Boltz biomolecular interaction model.
-This achievement validates the framework's approach and establishes ChemML as a platform capable of incorporating state-of-the-art research models from the computational chemistry community.
+The QeMLflow external model integration framework has been successfully demonstrated through the complete integration of the Boltz biomolecular interaction model.
+This achievement validates the framework's approach and establishes QeMLflow as a platform capable of incorporating state-of-the-art research models from the computational chemistry community.

 ## Key Achievements